joel-nambala/personal-portfolio/README.md

 I created this portfolio using HTML5 and SCSS with a little JavaScript

+# Available scripts

+You can run the following scripts in this project

 # npm start

 Starts the application in development